-Picovoice Mobile SDKs enable developers to create mobile applications elevated with on-device voice recognition benefits and without the limitations of Android (Android Speech Recognizer or Google Assistant Actions) and iOS (iOS Speech Recognition API or SiriKit).
-Below are a few resources to get started:
+Mobile: Picovoice Mobile SDKs enable developers to create mobile applications elevated with on-device voice recognition benefits and without the limitations of Android [Android Speech Recognizer or Google Assistant Actions] and iOS [iOS Speech Recognition API or SiriKit] kits.

-- Android demo to see how a branded wake word works on an Android application
+- Android demo to experience on-device voice recognition with a custom wake word on Android apps

-- Flutter demo for a voice application that runs on both Android and iOS
+- Flutter demo to do voice recognition on both Android and iOS

 - Angular demo of a voice-enabled timer

-- React demo to add offline voice recognition to add browsers
+- Rhino Speech-to-Intent React demo to add offline voice recognition to web browsers

 - Vue demo for a voice-activated clock app processing voice data offline within web browsers

 - Chrome extension with hotword triggering to activate Google search hands free, built with WebAssembly

 - .NET demo to add offline voice controls to a chess game

-- C demo to use the Picovoice Platform audio streams on real-time audio streams (i.e. microphone input) and audio files
+- C demo to use the Picovoice Platform on real-time audio streams and audio files

-- Go demo to design and develop voice user interfaces
+- Go language demo to design and develop voice user interfaces

-- Java Swing demo for offline voice-enabled smart lighting
+- Java Swing for offline voice-enabled smart lighting

-- NodeJS demo to show how to use the End-to-End speech recognition platform on real-time audio streams and audio files
+- NodeJS demos to show how to use the End-to-End speech recognition platform on real-time audio streams and audio files

-- Python demo to build a voice clock with Porcupine Wake Word and Rhino Speech-to-Intent
+- Python on-device voice recognition demo to build a voice clock with Porcupine Wake Word and Rhino Speech-to-Intent